Can You Use Jira for Requirements Management?

 You can add requirements pretty easily.
 But it’s difficult to keep track of them.
 How many do you have?
 How many are in progress versus completed?

-It’s especially difficult to track requirements after they’ve been completed.
-After all, Jira was built for task management, not requirements management.
+It’s especially difficult to track requirements in Jira after they’ve been completed.
+After all, it's a task management tool, not a requirements management tool.
 Once a requirement is completed, it’s taken off the backlog — and out of sight.

 Trying to find those completed requirements can easily become a full-time job.
 And tracking down requirements isn’t the only thing you need to do in a day.